chuanbinp/CZ4034-Information-Retrieval/README.md

 cd react_frontend
 npm start
 ```
-Access *http://localhost:3000/* to see client
+Access *http://localhost:3000/* to see client.
+Currently frontend is done, just need to get data from server via socketio and server it up using useState and useEffect

 ## Here are the functions of the 4 main files: